Thank you for your interest in the Pathology Residency Program at Orlando Health.

 Hematopathology - 6 months

 More than 700 bone marrow biopsies are examined yearly on the hematopathology service, along with numerous lymph node biopsies, blood smears and fluid preparations.
-Our association with UF Health Cancer Center at Orlando Health provides abundant diagnostic material.
+Our association with Orlando Health UF Health Cancer Center provides abundant diagnostic material.
 All benign and malignant conditions are represented on this busy service, creating a rich environment for resident learning.
 Flow cytometry is an integral component, so residents sign out all aspects of each case.
 Hemoglobin electrophoresis runs and coagulation panels are reviewed daily.